 - Appendix B: administering STAR in cooperative apartments

 - Appendix C: correction of errors and STAR

 The School Tax Relief (STAR) exemption (Real Property Tax Law Section 425) provides a partial exemption from school taxes for most owner-occupied, primary residences.
 It was signed it into law on August 7, 1997.

 Beginning in 2016, the STAR exemption is no longer available to new applicants.
 Homeowners with existing STAR exemptions may continue to receive the exemption and to upgrade to the Enhanced STAR exemption when eligible.
-New applicants may seek a credit issued in the form of a check.
+New applicants may seek a credit issued in the form of a check or direct deposit.

 There are 2 types of STAR exemptions.
 A taxpayer may have either a Basic or Enhanced STAR exemption, not both: (1) a "Basic" exemption is available to virtually all New Yorkers who own their own one, two, or three family home, condominium, cooperative apartment or mobile home; and (2) an "Enhanced" exemption available to senior citizens (age 65 and older) with a limited income, increased annually according to a cost-of-living adjustment (COLA).